okeuday/pest/README.markdown

 the output may be used to understand how Erlang source code could have security problems that are not reported by the pest.erl script when it is ran on the Erlang source code (due to an indirect function call).

+If you want to include indirect function calls in the security scan pest.erl performs, add each dependency that needs to be included in the scan with the `-d` command line argument.
+If you need to examine the resulting checks after the dependencies are processed, but before the scan, add the `-i` command line argument to display all the checks.

 Author
 ------